-The tipping bucket rain gauge on the trial plateau only measures rainfall and does not directly measure snow accumulation.
-Typically, snowfall is measured on the field trails through a snow survey conducted in early March.
-A snow survey was conducted by Okane to measure the depth of the snowpack on each cover system field trial on March 7th, 2021.
-During the March 7th site visit, no snow was present on the PAG cover trials (Figure 3.5 and Figure 3.6).
+The TBRG on the trial plateau only measures rainfall and does not directly measure snow accumulation.
+A snow survey was conducted by Okane to measure the depth of the snowpack on each cover system field trial on February 22, 2022.
+Photos of the cover trials were through

+Figure 3.8).

-Figure 3.5: Trial #1 plateau at time of snow survey.
+Figure 3.5: Plateau of Trial #1 and Trial #2 (looking East).